worldiety/logdb/README.md

 per second (with more than 700 columns, just mind you).
 So, we are done in 3,5 hours, not days or weeks!
 There is still GC in, so we cannot saturate the local MySQL server here, but it is already *acceptably* fast.
-Processing is even faster and limited by the USB-C bus speed, which peaks out at around 700-800 MB per second.
+Processing of the resulting *dragster* 60GiB file is even faster and limited by the USB-C bus speed, which peaks out at around 700-800 MB per second.
 We were able to create an in-memory index by visiting each object to read every single timestamp - for 350 million objects in less than 3 minutes!